IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 Eletha
 - Reaction to deflect missiles
-- Flurry of blows can imose: fall prone, get pushed, no reaction
+- Flurry of blows can impose: fall prone, get pushed, no reaction
 - Slow fall

 Lumdas